Xantier/xantier.github.io/_posts/2017-01-26-querying-database-for-prometheus-metrics.md

 This simple client taught me quite a bit about Prometheus and how to set that up.
 In hindsight a better solution for data gathering would have been to calculate the delta of previous and current value instead of using absolute numbers.
 The added benefit of this would be much bigger possibilities to use Prometheus' query language which gives us lots more opportunities to graph and alert on our data.
 Maybe the next iteration of the client will do that instead.

-The source code for this application can be found from (my Github repo)[https://github.com/Xantier/prometheus-db-exporter].
+The source code for this application can be found from [Github repo](https://github.com/Xantier/prometheus-db-exporter).
 As always, pull requests are more than welcome.